wids-tucson/wids-tucson-2021/content/sessions_2022/rm1-talk-4.markdown

 </TD>
 </TR>
 </TABLE>
-<p>Dianne Patterson, Ph.D. has been working in neuroimaging for ~20 years and is a staff scientist for neuroimaging at the University of Arizona RII (Research, Innovation & Impact).
+<p><a href="https://profiles.arizona.edu/person/dkp">Dianne Patterson, Ph.D.</a> has been working in neuroimaging for ~20 years and is a staff scientist for neuroimaging at the University of Arizona RII (<a href="https://research.arizona.edu/">Research, Innovation & Impact</a>).
 Dianne has a Ph.D. in Psychology, Masters in Linguistics, and Bachelors in Philosophy, and became interested in imaging after studying the mechanisms of speech production in Alex the parrot.</p>